Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

-In the example above, the algorithm selects the grid $(3, 2)$ by prioritizing balanced factorization, without considering the shape of the iteration space.
-This can lead to suboptimal mappings.
-We illustrate this with two iteration spaces, $(12, 18)$ and $(18, 12)$, corresponding to an application with spatial locality, as shown in \Cref{fig:inputagnostic}.
-Each iteration space is mapped to the processor grid $(3, 2)$ using the \texttt{block2D} function, which partitions the iteration space into rectangular blocks assigned to each processor.
+The heuristic follows a greedy strategy, aiming to produce factors that are as balanced as possible in magnitude.
+In the example above, the algorithm selects the grid $(3, 2)$ by prioritizing balanced factorization.
+Now consider two task spaces, $(12, 18)$ and $(18, 12)$, for an application with nearest neighbor locality (i.e., data is exchanged among immediate neighbors in task space), as shown in \Cref{fig:inputagnostic}.
+Each task space is mapped to the processor grid $(3, 2)$ using the \texttt{block2D} function, which partitions the task space into rectangular blocks assigned to each processor.
 The orange regions in the figure indicate data that must be transferred across processor boundaries due to this mapping.

-For the $(12, 18)$ iteration space, the total inter-processor communication volume is 96 elements, while for the $(18, 12)$ iteration space it is 84 elements.
-This difference highlights the sensitivity of communication cost to how the iteration space is aligned with the processor grid.
-If the algorithm had taken the shape of the iteration space into account and chosen the processor grid $(2, 3)$ for the $(12, 18)$ space, the communication volume could have matched the more efficient 84-element case, avoiding unnecessary communication overhead.
+For the $(12, 18)$ task space, the total inter-processor communication volume is 96 elements, while for the $(18, 12)$ task space it is 84 elements.
+This difference highlights the sensitivity of communication cost to how the task space is aligned with the processor grid.
+If the algorithm had taken the shape of the task space into account and chosen the processor grid $(2, 3)$ for the $(12, 18)$ space, the communication volume could have matched the more efficient 84-element case, avoiding unnecessary communication overhead.